 - Planned giving donors: Donors you want to invite to your legacy society (these donors could also fit into other categories)

-Segmenting your donors will help your organization decide who to focus on, and how to recognize and steward donors at each level.
+Segmenting your donors will help your organization decide who to focus on and how to recognize and steward donors at each level.
+It allows you to communicate efficiently, focusing special effort on the segments whose involvement will drive the greatest impact based on your current priorities.

-Your donor stewardship plan should go far beyond thank-you letters.
+The outreach steps of your donor stewardship plan should go far beyond just thank-you letters (although those are important).
 You need to really engage your donors and deepen your organization’s connection with them.
 To do this, develop ways to both recognize them for their impact and get them even more involved.

 - Sending handwritten cards on important dates like birthdays, anniversaries, and holidays